Sangye – Bön Enlightened Deities

 so om pu pa li dha wa dhi la so ha

 Magyu Sangchog Gyalpo is one of the most important Bon meditational deities.
-The teachings of the Ma Gyud cycle cover such arcane subjects as generation and perfection stage, dream yoga, clear light, etc. The deity Magyu consists of the male Sangchok Gyalpo, Supreme King of Secrets, who is wrathful in appearance, blue in color, with seven heads and sixteen arms holding sixteen skullcaps, each containing a heart.
+The deity Magyu is the yidam Sangchok Gyalpo, Supreme King of Secrets, who is wrathful in appearance, blue in color, with seven heads and sixteen arms holding sixteen skullcaps, each containing a heart.
 He embraces his consort the great queen Kyema Otso, Ocean of Light, who is red in colour, one face and two arms.
-The six khandro in the thangka are the guardians of the six paths of Mother Tantra practice: Green / Method (Tummo and Five Elements Practice); Blue / Dream (Dream Yoga); Red / Fear (Chöd Practice); Yellow / Transference (Phowa); White / Sleep (Sleep Yoga); and Brown / Death (Bardo Practice).
+The six khandro in the thangka are the guardians of the six paths of practice within the Mother Tantra cycle of teachings: Green / Method (Tummo and Five Elements Practice); Blue / Dream (Dream Yoga); Red / Fear (Chöd Practice); Yellow / Transference (Phowa); White / Sleep (Sleep Yoga); and Brown / Death (Bardo Practice).

 Ocean of Light